Has Honda just revealed its next cheap EV in Japan? | Auto Express

-Electric Honda Super-N set to steal hearts in the UK in 2026
+Electric Honda Super-N set to storm the UK in 2026, undercutting rivals on price

 Prototype of extrovert Honda Super-N EV revealed at Japanese Mobility Show, and it’s very close to the production model

-Honda is back in the small electric car space with the funky Super-N hatch, an affordable but fun-to-drive electric city car that will go on sale in the UK next year.
-The firm not-so-subtly previewed the model at the 2025 Goodwood Festival of Speed, but it has now been revealed in full at the Japanese Mobility Show, including some insights – if not much in the way of specific detail – into what’s under the skin.
+Honda is back in the small EV space with the funky Super-N hatch, an affordable but fun-to-drive electric city car that will go on sale in the UK next year.
+The firm previewed the model at the 2025 Goodwood Festival of Speed, but it has now been revealed in full at the Japan Mobility Show, including some insights – if not much in the way of specific detail – into what’s under the skin.

 The Super-N’s Super Mario Kart-inspired styling